MohMah/MarqueeView/README.md

 # MarqueeView
-And android MarqueeView with RTL support.
+An android MarqueeView with RTL support.